galexrt/galexrt.github.io/content/about.md

 Hello, I'm Alexander Trost aka galexrt.

-I am a DevOps Engineer at [Cloudical Deutschland GmbH](https://cloudical.io/).
+I am a DevOps Engineer at [Cloudical Deutschland GmbH](https://cloudical.io/) and a maintainer of the [Rook.io](https://rook.io/) project.

 ## Social